Punktum-dk/epp-service-specification/README.md

 See the extension: `dkhm:contact_validated` in the response.

-Please note that the email address (`contact:email`) is masked and the value: `anonymous@dk-hostmaster.dk` is always returned for this field, unless the authenticated user has a relationship via the domain name or a registrar group association, which provides access to more information.
+Please note that the email address (`contact:email`) is masked and the value: `anonymous@dk-hostmaster.dk` is always returned for this field, Unless the authenticated user has a relationship via the domain name or a registrar group association, which provides access to more information.

 The info contact command response is only available for the registrant contact object, unless the authenticated user has a relationship via the domain name or a registrar group association, which provides access to more information or additional contact objects as